ogtem/FirefoxProfileSelectorWithPassword/README.md

+FirefoxProfileSelectorWithPassword

+Description:
-FirefoxProfileSelectorWithPassword is a batch script designed to launch Mozilla Firefox with predefined profiles based on user input.
-It features a simple password protection mechanism to ensure that the correct profile is opened depending on the entered password.
-This script is useful for users who need to quickly switch between different Firefox profiles with specific URLs, enhancing both security and efficiency.
+FirefoxProfileSelectorWithPassword is a batch script to launch Firefox with different profiles based on a password input.
+Enter the correct password to open a specific profile with predefined URLs, or the default profile otherwise.
+Easily customizable for different passwords, profiles, and URLs.
+Ideal for secure and efficient profile management.

 Features: